catalyzeio/stratum-docs/guides/rails-postgres.md

 $ git commit -m "Initial commit"
 ```

-## Using the Catalyze CLI to connect your app to the Catalyze platform
+## Using the Catalyze Stratum CLI to connect your app to Stratum
 Once Catalyze has provisioned your environment and you have made the appropriate changes to your application, you can associate your local git repository with your Catalyze environment, which will enable you to push your application to Catalyze.
-There is a [Catalyze PaaS CLI][8] available which makes interacting with your environment quite easy.
+There is a [Catalyze Stratum CLI][8] available which makes interacting with your environment quite easy.

-Once you have the Catalyze CLI installed, run the following command from within your application's directory, replacing YOUR_ENVIRONMENT_NAME with the name of your environment as displayed in the Catalyze [Dashboard][9].
+Once you have the Catalyze CLI installed, run the following command from within your application's directory, replacing YOUR_ENVIRONMENT_NAME with the name of your environment as displayed in the Stratum [Dashboard][9].
 This adds a git remote to your local repository, which will allow you to push your code

 ```
-$ catalyze associate YOUR_ENVIRONMENT_NAME
+$ catalyze associate YOUR_ENVIRONMENT_NAME app01
 ```

 ## Pushing your application to the Catalyze platform